|The Penalties listed above apply even for a first offense!

 the accident cases if defendant was charged with a violation of R.S.
 39:4-50 (DWI) and/or if violation occurs within 1000 feet of school property or school

 crossing zone, construction or safe corridor zone.
 H. Scott Aalsberg, Esq., P.C.
 Main office address: 39 Milltown Road, East Brunswick, N.J.
 08816.
 Please

 consult the New Jersey Code of Criminal Justice and Motor Vehicle Laws for complete details on all fines and penalties for leaving the scene of an accident

 in NJ as the penalties listed in this website are for informational purposes only.
 Past performance is not indicative of future performance and each case is

 fact sensitive, thus, the need for the in office consultation for the attorney to evaluate your leaving the scene of an accident charge.
 Some penalties for

 leaving the scene of an accident in NJ may not apply to out of state residents please consult an attorney in your state of residence.

 Understanding the Law:

-New Jersey has both a motor vehicle charge of leaving the scene of an accident and a criminal offense of leaving the scene of an
+New Jersey has both a motor vehicle charge of leaving the scene of an accident and a criminal charge for leaving the scene of an

 |Helping Clients Get Not Guilty